Using Performance Reviews to (Actually) Improve Performance

 "People change best by feeling good." - BJ Fogg, PhD

-Giving criticism or pointing out past mistakes is easy but ineffective.
-Sure, you never got positive feedback when you started your career, and you turned out just fine!
+Providing criticism or pointing out past mistakes is easy but ultimately ineffective if you're hoping to improve future performance.
+(Sure, you never got positive feedback when you started your career, and you turned out just fine! 😉)

-Use prompts like these to craft personalized (and true) positive feedback.
+Use prompts like these to craft personalized (and authentic) statements of positive feedback.

 Best ever: "Even though you didn't close any sales, you brought in more qualified leads than ever."